andrewjmetzger/foxcraft.mtz.gr/index.md

 ## Foxcraft's Custom Resource Pack

 To ensure the most immersive experience, Foxcraft bundles custom textures for many of the blocks in the game.
 For players with Server Resource Packs enabled, the custom look should be used automatically.
-Players with Server Resource Packs disabled should [download the resource pack manually](https://raw.githubusercontent.com/andrewjmetzger/foxcraft.mtz.gr/{{ site.modpackVersion }}/static/resourcepacks/FoxcraftCustom/FoxcraftCustom.zip), and apply it before playing.
+Players with Server Resource Packs disabled should [download the resource pack manually](https://raw.githubusercontent.com/andrewjmetzger/foxcraft.mtz.gr/{{ site.modpackVersion }}/static/resourcepacks/FoxcraftCustom/FoxcraftCustom-{{ site.modpackVersion }}.zip)

 ### Legalese